Geo-Leo/Python-Data-Analysis/README.md

 # Python Data Analysis

-The python script is to provide a preliminary data analysis for a GIS project.
+This python script was developed to provide a preliminary data analysis for a GIS project.

 This repository is currently private.